 Backups and Integration

 Most warehouse management software also provides disaster backup, which is an important part of a warehouse management system.
 Another key feature of WMS solutions is full integration with other types of enterprise software.
-It’s important for these types of standalone services to tie into a greater Enterprise Resource Planning (ERP) architecture.
+It’s important for these types of standalone services to tie into a greater enterprise resource planning (ERP) architecture.
 Many of the best vendors offer this type of integration, and may also offer integration with accounting programs such as QuickBooks, customer relationship management platforms like Salesforce, and other applications.

 Labor Management Features

-Dashboards and Intuitive Interfaces
+Dashboards and Communication

 Another major feature of warehouse management software relates to interface design.
-Some of the best companies are able to advertise their product as intuitive and user-friendly.
-This decreases the learning curve for implementation, and makes a given WMS solution much more valuable to a company.
+Some of the best companies are able to advertise their products as intuitive and user-friendly.
+This decreases the learning curve for implementation and makes a given WMS solution much more valuable to a company.
 A user-friendly interface with intuitive controls decreases training costs and makes a WMS software much easier to adopt, which is a big plus for customers.

 Warehouse Operations Management Best Practices

 With a whole host of warehouse management tasks to keep track of, it can be easy to lose your way.
 So let’s go over some best practices to help ease the load.
 Even if you already have a running warehouse system, see if you can implement a few of these.
-The savings in time, work, and/or money are well worth it.
+The savings in time, work, and money are well worth it.

 Organize, Organize, Organize

-A unorganized warehouse costs your company extra time and money when picking and shipping orders.
+An unorganized warehouse costs your company extra time and money when picking and shipping orders.
 Do you have a strategy for where goods are placed?
 Are multiple SKUs separated or in bins with one another?
 Another thing you can do to improve organization is to look at a floor plan of the warehouse and draw out the common paths that workers take when loading, picking, or packing.
 Do they end up retracing their steps a lot?
 Are commonly picked items nearby, or do they have to walk the length of the warehouse?
 If you can eliminate some of that extra time finding items, that alone will improve your warehouse’s efficiency.

 Avoid Manual Data Entry